trothr/znetboot/clefonvm.md

 ![ready.png](images/ready.png)

 Look at the lower right corner of your X3270 window for a status indicator.
-If you see “VM READ”, then press <Enter> again (just once).
-You should see “RUNNING”.
+If you see “VM READ”, then press \<Enter\> again (just one more time).
+You should then see “RUNNING”.

 ## Upload ZNETBOOT